Erick Rosa

-Erick Yomer Rosa Pacheco (born March 18, 2000) is a Dominican professional boxer who has held the WBA (Regular) mini flyweight title since 2021.
+Erick Yomer Rosa Pacheco (born March 18, 2000) is a Dominican professional boxer who held the World Boxing Association light flyweight title from 2024 to 2025.
+He previously held the Regular version of the WBA mini flyweight title between 2021 and 2024.

 Professional career

 Early career

 Rosa was scheduled to make his professional debut against Oscar Bermudez Salas on October 24, 2020, for the vacant WBA Fedelatin and WBC Latino minimumweight titles.
 Rosa won the fight by unanimous decision, with two of the judges scoring all ten rounds in his favor, while the third judge awarded him a 98-92 scorecard.

 Rosa was scheduled to defend his titles against Byron Castellon on December 16, 2020, in his second consecutive main event.
 The fight was originally set for the undercard of the Wilfredo Méndez and Alexis Diaz title fight.
 The title fight was later cancelled as Méndez withdrew due to illness the day before the event.
 Accordingly, Rosa vs. Castellon was announced as the new main event.
 He won the fight by unanimous decision, with scores of 97-93, 98-92 and 99-91.

 Rosa was scheduled to make the second defense of his titles against Kenny Cano on March 12, 2021.
 Rosa justified his role as the favorite, winning the fight by a third-round knockout.
 It was his first career stoppage victory.

 Rosa was scheduled to fight the undefeated Ricardo Astuvilca for the interim WBA minimumweight title on July 21, 2021.
 Astuvilca was the more experienced fighter coming into the bout, having won a total of 21 professional fights.
 The fight was scheduled as the co-main event for the Alberto Puello and Jesús Antonio Rubio WBA interim-super lightweight world title fight.
 Rosa won the interim title with by unanimous decision, with two of the judges awarding him a 117-110 scorecard, while the third judge scored it 114-113 for Rosa.
 Astuvilca scored the only knockdown of the fight in the fourth round, having dropped Rosa with a left hook, although Rosa claimed he slipped.

 On August 25, 2021, the WBA ordered all of its interim titles to be vacated, in an effort to reduce the number of belts within the organization.